Founder and Managing Director of the China Market Research Group (CMR)

 Shaun Rein is the Managing Director of the China Market Research Group (CMR), the world’s leading strategic market intelligence firm focused on China.
 He is one of the world’s recognized thought leaders on strategy consulting in China.

-He published The End of Copycat China: The Rise of Creativity, Innovation, and Individualism in Asia, in 2014, setting the agenda for China´s economic developments.
+He published earlier The End of Copycat China: The Rise of Creativity, Innovation, and Individualism in Asia, in 2014, setting the agenda for China´s economic developments.

 He is often featured in the Wall Street Journal, The Economist, The Financial Times, Bloomberg, and the New York Times.
 He is regularly interviewed by American Public Radio’s Marketplace and NPR.
 He frequently appears to deliver commentary on CNBC’s Squawk Box, Bloomberg TV, CBS News, and CNN International TV.